Sunday, December 28, 2025

 Credit Sandro Halank

-Team USA edged Switzerland, 2-1, on day two of the 2026 World Junior Championships in St. Paul, but the big story was a scary injury to Cole Hutson that resulted in his being taken off the ice on a stretcher and taken to a nearby hospital for observation.
+Team USA edged Switzerland, 2-1, on day two of the 2026 World Junior Championships in St. Paul, but the big story was a frightening injury to Cole Hutson that resulted in his being taken off the ice on a stretcher and taken to a nearby hospital for observation.

 Later, U.S. Coach Bob Motzko told the media that Hutson had been discharged from the hospital and rejoined his teammates at Grand Casino Arena for their post-game meal.